YMMV: Sentai Filmworks

 - Internet Backdraft: In some corners of the internet, some people accuse Sentai for being eponymous to They Just Didn't Care.
-To those people, they believe there are notorious for their ocassional lazy dubbing jobs with casts made up of many no-name or very inexperienced voice-actors; an inability to consistently make proper translations when the English is literally on the video; putting obnoxious blurbs on the covers of some licenses that degenerate works into pure Fanservice; and allegations of shipping out blank discs.
-There are people that would rather pay $300+ on imported BDs than $50 for Sentai's.
-Thankfully, they do leave Japanese audio as a second track, usually with official subtitles.
+To those people, they believe there are notorious for their occasional lazy dubbing jobs with casts made up of many no-name or very inexperienced voice-actors; an inability to consistently make proper translations when the English is literally on the video; putting obnoxious blurbs on the covers of some licenses that degenerate works into pure Fanservice; and allegations of shipping out blank discs.
+(Obviously, that isn't true, and all Sentai releases always have the Japanese track with subtitles, and the presence of a dub does not prevent people from switching to the Japanese.)

 - Memetic Mutation: #SentaiNoticedMe Explanation

-- So Bad, It's Good: Some of their dubs may fall into this category at worst.
+- So Bad, It's Good: Some of their early dubs may fall into this category at worst.
+Their later have generally been good or even great.